 PAC Protections

-All shippers shall be required to nominate a person in their organisation to act in capacity as First Point of Contact in relation to all PAC correspondence (the “PAP Authoriser”), such person to have appropriate knowledge and authority so as to understand and instruct action to be taken in regard to such communication See V16.11.1 and 16.11.2.
+All shippers shall be required to nominate (and appropriate delegate) a person in their organisation to act in capacity as First Point of Contact in relation to all PAC correspondence (the “PAP Authoriser”), such person to have appropriate knowledge and authority so as to understand and instruct action to be taken in regard to such communication , including attending PAC if required and providing suitably informed escalation contacts up to director level should PAC require it.
+See V16.11.1 and 16.11.2.

 PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meetings may not reveal the workings or the decision making process in reaching any decisions, save when required by law or due to an appeal from any affected party.
 See V16.6.10.